yesmanic/Color_Quantitazion/README.md

 # Color Quantitazion
-Color quantization is a command-line utility for reduce the number of color of a PNG image.
-It's written in and requires a C compiler to build.
+Color quantization is a command-line utility for reducing the number of color of a PNG image.
+It's written in C and requires a C compiler to build.

 ## Installation
 To install Color Quantization run the following commands: